Israel finds large tunnel adjacent to Gaza border, raising new questions about prewar intelligence

 BEIT HANOUN, Gaza Strip (AP) — The Israeli military said Sunday it has discovered a large tunnel shaft in Gaza close to what was once a busy crossing into Israel, raising new questions about how Israeli surveillance missed such conspicuous preparations by Hamas for the militants’ deadly Oct.
 7 assault.

-The military said it stretches for over 4 kilometers (2.5 miles), links up with a sprawling tunnel network across Gaza and is wide enough for cars to pass through.
-The army said Sunday that the tunnel facilitated the transit of vehicles, militants, and supplies in preparation for the Oct.
+The military said that it stretches for more than four kilometers (2½ miles), links up with a sprawling tunnel network across Gaza and is wide enough for cars to pass through.
+The army said Sunday that the tunnel facilitated the transit of vehicles, militants and supplies in preparation for the Oct.
 7 attack.

-The unprecedented attack triggered a devastating war that has raged for over 10 weeks and claimed over 18,000 lives in the Hamas-ruled Gaza Strip, according to Palestinian health officials.
-Israel says destruction of Hamas’ tunnel network is a major objective and that much of the underground network runs beneath schools, hospitals and residential areas.
+The unprecedented attack triggered a devastating war that has raged for more than 10 weeks and claimed more than 18,000 lives in the Hamas-ruled Gaza Strip, according to Palestinian health officials.
+Israel says the destruction of Hamas’ tunnel network is a major objective and that much of the underground network runs beneath schools, hospitals and residential areas.

 Israel’s military, intelligence and political officials have come under heavy criticism for failing to detect the attack ahead of time.

 Maj.
-Nir Dinar, a military spokesperson, said that Israeli security services did not know about the tunnel before Oct.
+Nir Dinar, a military spokesperson, said that Israeli security services didn’t know about the tunnel before Oct.
 7 because Israel’s border defenses only detected tunnels meant to enter Israel.

 “As far as I know, this tunnel doesn’t cross from Gaza into Israel and stops within 400 meters from the border, which means the indicators won’t indicate that a tunnel is being built,” Dinar said.
 He added that the entrance, a circular cement opening leading to a cavernous passageway, was located under a garage, hiding it from Israeli drones and satellite images.

-While the military was aware that Hamas had an extensive tunnel network, Dinar said they did not think the militants would be able to carry out their plans for a large-scale attack.
+While the military was aware that Hamas had an extensive tunnel network, Dinar said they didn’t think the militants would be able to carry out their plans for a large-scale attack.

 “It’s no surprise that this was the Hamas strategy all along,” Dinar said.
 “The surprise is that they have succeeded and the size of this tunnel … was really shocking.”